danchann/flower_shop/README.md

 # flower_shop

-A flower shop website written in HTML, CSS, Bootstrap, Javascript, Node, Express
+A mobile responsive flower shop website written in HTML, CSS, Bootstrap, Javascript, Node, Express

 ## Screenshot of the homepage